Skip to content

 Recapitulation + irrigation go together

-AAE recommendations emphasize maintaining the glide path through recapitulation; the irrigation literature states that mechanical preparation alone is not sufficient and must be supported by effective irrigation.
+AAE recommendations emphasize maintaining the glide path through recapitulation; the irrigation literature states that mechanical preparation alone may not be sufficient and generally benefits from effective irrigation.
 [Source] [Source]

 Endomotor Usage: Quick Notes